Montgomery County Guardianship Lawyer

-Types of Guardians in Montgomery County
+Types of Guardians in MoCo

 Under Maryland law, there are two types of guardianships.
 The first is a guardian of the person.
 This type of guardian is responsible for making decisions regarding personal matters such as health care and housing for the incapacitated person (called the “ward”).

 The second type of guardian is a guardian of the ward’s property.
 They are responsible for paying bills and managing the property and finances of the ward.
 Depending on the circumstances, a ward may need a guardian of their person, their property, or both.
 If both are needed, the same guardian can serve in both roles.

 When Does Someone Need a Guardian?

 A guardian may only be appointed for a disabled adult when a court determines that a proposed ward lacks the capacity to care for themselves or their property.
 Mental or physical impairment or the diagnosis of a disease, even a serious one, are not in and of themselves enough to establish lack of capacity.

 Maryland Code, Estates and Trusts, § 13-705(b) establishes that a guardian of the person is to be appointed only when there is sufficient evidence to establish that they lack sufficient understanding or capacity to make or communicate responsible decisions concerning their person regarding health care, food, clothing, or shelter because of:

 - Mental disability